richardoyelabi/richardoyelabi/README.md

-- 👋 Hi, I’m Richard, a software engineer and digital marketer.
+- 👋 Hi, I’m Richard, a backend software engineer.
+-
 - 👀 I geek out over anything tech, science or marketing.
 - 💞️ We should be friends.
 You'll love me.